-As a time limit for this provision is not identified in the NSCA or the associated regulations, the evaluation must include assessment of potential long term effects arising from radioactive waste or residual contamination.
-Therefore, evaluation of long term safety is part of the information required in applications for every stage of the licensing cycle.
+As a time limit for this provision is not identified in the NSCA or the associated regulations, the evaluation must include assessment of potential long-term effects arising from radioactive waste or residual contamination.
+Therefore, evaluation of long-term safety is part of the information required in applications for every stage of the licensing cycle.

-Since the NSCA and regulations specify protection of both the environment and persons, long term assessments should address the impact on humans and on non-human biota from both radioactive and hazardous non-radioactive constituents of the radioactive waste, as reflected in regulatory policy P-290, Managing Radioactive Waste (CNSC 2004).
+Since the NSCA and regulations specify protection of both the environment and persons, long-term assessments should address the impact on humans and on non-human biota from both radioactive and hazardous non-radioactive constituents of the radioactive waste, as reflected in appendix A, Principles for managing radioactive waste.

-3.2 Legislated Requirements
+3.2 Legislated requirements

-Requirements associated with long term safety of radioactive waste management can be found in several portions of the NSCA and the regulations made pursuant to it.
+Requirements associated with long-term safety of radioactive waste management can be found in several portions of the NSCA and the regulations made pursuant to it.
 These include, but are not limited to, the following: